Ernyoke/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 - CloudWatch provides metrics for every services in AWS
 - A metric is a variable to monitor (CPUUtilization, NetworkIn, etc.)
-- Metrics belong to namespaces
+- Metrics belong to **namespaces**
-- A dimension is an attribute of a metric (instance id, environment, etc)
+- A **dimension** is an attribute of a metric (instance id, environment, etc)
-- We can have up to 10 dimensions per metric
+- We can have up to 30 dimensions per metric
-- Metrics have a timestamp
+- Metrics have a **timestamp**
 - We can create a CloudWatch Dashboards with metrics

+### CloudWatch Metric Streams

+- Used to continually stream CloudWatch metrics to a destination of our choice with near-real-time delivery and low latency
+- Destination can be the following:
+    - Amazon Kinesis Data Firehose and then its destinations
+    - Directly into 3rd party service providers such as Datadog, Dynatrace, New Relic, Splunk, Sumo Logic, etc.

-## CloudWatch EC2 Detailed Monitoring
+### CloudWatch EC2 Detailed Monitoring

 - EC2 instance metrics are reporting every 5 minutes
 - With detailed monitoring we may get samplings every 1 minute
 - Detailed monitoring also can improve the scalability of our application: use detailed monitoring if we want to more prompt scale of our ASG
 - Maximum retention period for metrics is 15 months.
-Data points with a period less than 60 second are available for 3 hours, data points with period of 60 seconds are available for 15, 5 minute data points for 63 days and 1 hour data points for 15 months
+Data points with a period less than 60 second are available for 3 hours, data points with period of 60 seconds are available for 15 days, 5 minute data points for 63 days and 1 hour data points for 15 months

-## CloudWatch Builtin Metrics
+### CloudWatch Builtin Metrics

 - EC2:
     - CPU Utilization